infor-design/enterprise/src/components/typography/readme.md

 In general, "Number" should not be used in labels.
 Example: use "Advance Ship Notice" rather than "Advance Ship Notice Number".
 However, "Number" may be appended to a label if it helps differentiate between fields like "Item Number" and "Item Description"

-If abbreviations are needed (useful in datagrid), it is better to abbreviate by removing words, for example removing "Item" since context is known.
+If abbreviations are needed (useful in datagrid headers for example), it is better to abbreviate by removing words, for example removing "Item" since context is known.
 "Item Number" could become "Number" or "Num", and "Item Description" could become "Description" or "Desc"

 When a field can contain one or more items, use the plural.
 Example: rather than "Group(s)", use "Groups"